RedCraft86/LanternLib/README.md

 ### **Forks & Modifications**
 You may fork and modify this project.
 However, if you distribute a modified version, you **must** also provide access to the source code of your changes as per the LGPL3 license.

-#### **If building from source**
+### **If building from source**
 You may notice that some files and Gradle configs are missing.
-This is due to the fact that this mod is being created in my [multi-mod workspace](https://github.com/RedCraft86/MCModTemplates) setup where the root gradle files handle most of the common stuff.
+This is due to the fact that this mod is being created in my [multi-mod workspace](https://github.com/RedCraft86/MCModTemplates) setup where the root Gradle files handle most of the common stuff.